-If you have time, pop in to The Warren for coffee and cake.
-This restaurant, bar, coffee shop and live music venue was born out of owner Deri Reed’s passion for great food.
 He had a lifelong dream to open a restaurant in his hometown.
-In 2016, following a crowdfunding campaign which sucessfully raised £20k, his dream came true.
+In 2016, following a crowdfunding campaign which successfully raised £20k, his dream came true.

 Dinner: Wrights Food Emporium

-We settled in for the night and spent a good few hours picking over winter salads, bread and olives, polenta chips, croquettas and slow-cooked beef shin – all washed down with a few glasses of delicious natural wine.
+We settled in for the night and spent a good few hours at Wrights.
+We picked over winter salads, bread and olives, polenta chips, croquettes and slow-cooked beef shin – all washed down with a few glasses of delicious natural wine.

 Before leaving, we hit the deli to stock up on picnic essentials for the following morning; salted, dried fava beans, a selection of Welsh cheeses, homemade sausage rolls and a bottle of my favourite, Skyborry cider.

-After all of the feasting the day before, we thought it was probably best to make sure breakfast was a simple affair.
+After all of the feasting the day before, breakfast was a simple affair.
 We opted for a slice of toast, a cuppa, and an early morning soak in the hot tub at Glan-yr-afon cottage.
-There really is no better way to start the day!
+No better way to start the day!

 A Winter Picnic at Cwm Rhaedr

-A winter picnic from Wright’s needs the perfect spot to enjoy it in; so hop in the car to nearby beauty spot, Cwm Rhaeadr.
+A winter picnic needs the perfect patch to enjoy it; so hop in the car to nearby beauty spot, Cwm Rhaeadr.

-Cwm Rhaeadr (which means “valley of the waterfall” in Welsh) is a beautiful, remote woodland and picnic area situated in the upper Tywi Valley just north of Llandovery.
-You can choose to take a two mile, way-marked walk to the waterfalls, or a slightly shorter trail to two peaceful ponds.
+Cwm Rhaeadr (which means “valley of the waterfall” in Welsh) is a beautiful, remote woodland situated in the upper Tywi Valley just north of Llandovery.
+You can choose to take a two mile, way-marked walk to the waterfalls, or a shorter trail to two peaceful ponds.

-Don’t worry that visiting in the winter months will be a bit bleak; this area is green all year round, and the increased rainfall in winter means that the falls – if you choose to visit them – are even more dramatic.
+Don’t worry that visiting in the winter months will be a bit bleak; this area is green all year round.
+The increased rainfall in winter also means that the falls – if you choose to visit them – are even more dramatic.

-We chose the shorter route so sadly missed the waterfalls on this occasion, in favour of having more time for the picnic!
+We missed the waterfalls on this occasion – in favour of having more time for the picnic!

-We laid our picnic out on the handy tables near the car park, beneath the Douglas Fir trees.
-This spot offers incredible views over the surrounding countryside; the perfect backdrop to a refreshing glass of cider.
+We laid our feast out on the handy tables near the car park, beneath the Douglas Fir trees.
+This spot offers incredible views over the surrounding countryside.
+It’s the perfect backdrop to a refreshing glass of cider.

-Even if you don’t end up spending an entire weekend in Carmarthenshire as we did, I can’t recommend a winter picnic in this beautiful part of the country enough… after all, it’s only an hour’s drive away from Cardiff city centre.
+Even if you don’t end up spending an entire weekend in Carmarthenshire, a winter picnic in this beautiful part of the country is well worth the drive.
+After all, it’s only an hour away from Cardiff.